dezoito/dezoito.github.io/_posts/2015-03-29-fw1-example-app-project-structure.md

     // copy dsn names to application scope application.datasource = this.datasource;
-    application.recordsPerPage = 12 //pagination setting, used in all services and tests
+    application.recordsPerPage = 12 // pagination setting,
+                                    // used in all services and tests

     // include UDF functions
-    // the functions inside the CFC cann be referred by application.UDFs.functionName() application.UDFs = createObject("component", "lib.functions");
+    // functions inside the CFC can be referred by application.UDFs.functionName() application.UDFs = createObject("component", "lib.functions");

     // settings used in tests